nyc-crh/site/content/gallery/binet-simon.md

  Raymond A. Schwegler, *A Teacher’s Manual for the Use of the Binet-Simon Scale* (Topeka: Kansas State Printing Office, 1914).
 source_link: >
  Raymond A. Schwegler, *A Teacher’s Manual for the Use of the Binet-Simon Scale* (Topeka: Kansas State Printing Office, 1914).
-copyright: Public Domain
+copyright: Public domain
 categories:
 - k-12 education
 tags:
 - disability labels
-- intellectual disability
+- intellectual disabilities
 - ableist segregation
 questions:
 - What factors in a child’s life could affect their ability to complete these tasks by age 8 or 10?